ycvictor/ycvictor.github.io/about.md

 ### Contact

-I am always looking forward to meeting and collaborating with new people.
+I'm always looking forward to meeting and collaborating with new people.
 Here are some ways to keep in touch with me:

 - **Email:** ycvictor [at] uw [dot] edu